 If you’re wondering if your dog is truly having allergy issues, look for any or all of these symptoms:

-Symptoms of an allergic dog include licking, chewing, and scratching at his skin, belly, ears, and paws.
+- Scratching at his skin, belly, ears, and paws.

 What causes allergies in dogs?

-1) Environmental Allergies
+1. Environmental Allergies in Dogs

-a) Singular Incident
+a.
+Singular Incident